Online Linguistics Degree Programs

 What Can I Earn?

-The average salary for ESL teachers in 2014 was $52,830, according to figures released by the BLS.
-For the years 2014-2024, the agency projected 7% growth in employment for ESL teachers; this is faster than the national average, due in part to an increase in non-English-speaking children entering the public school system.
+The average salary for adult basic/secondary education and literacy teachers in 2020 was $59,810, according to figures released by the BLS.
+For the years 2019-2029, the agency projected 10% decline in employment for these professionals; due in part to an increase in non-English-speaking children entering the public school system.